Asavela2/Java/README.md

 ```

 # SDLC (Software Development Life Cycle)

-The Software Development Life Cycle (SDLC) is a systematic process for planning, creating, testing, deploying, and maintaining software.
+- The Software Development Life Cycle (SDLC) is a systematic process for planning, creating, testing, deploying, and maintaining software.
  It outlines the steps involved in the development of software and serves as a roadmap for the entire development process.

-There are several SDLC models, and each model has its own set of advantages and disadvantages.
+# Requirements Gathering:

+- Identify and collect requirements from stakeholders.
-- Here are some of the commonly used SDLC models:
+- Understand the purpose, features, and constraints of the software.

+# Planning:

+- Define the project scope, objectives, and constraints.
+- Create a development plan, including timelines, resource allocation, and budget.

+# Design:

+- Develop a high-level system architecture.
+- Create detailed specifications for the software components.
+- Design user interfaces and overall system behavior.

+# Implementation (Coding):

+- Write and implement the source code based on design specifications.
+- Follow coding standards and best practices.
+- Create unit tests to ensure individual components work as expected.

+# Testing:

+- Conduct various levels of testing (unit, integration, system, and acceptance testing).
+- Identify and fix bugs and issues.
+- Ensure the software meets the specified requirements and quality standards.

+# Deployment:

+- Release the software to users or customers.
+- Install and configure the software in the production environment.
+- Provide user training and documentation.

+# Maintenance and Monitoring:

+- Monitor the software in the live environment.
+- Address any issues, bugs, or user feedback.
+- Implement updates, patches, or new features as needed

+## SDLC models:

-## Waterfall Model:
+# Waterfall Model:

 - Sequential and linear approach.
 - Progress is seen as flowing steadily downwards through phases such as Requirements, Design, Implementation, Testing, Deployment, and Maintenance.